Paper checks are a hassle for both businesses and their customers.

 What exactly is ACH?
 ACH stands for Automated Clearing House, which is an electronic network that allows people to directly transfer funds between two bank accounts.

 Since its founding in 1974, the National Automated Clearing House Association (NACHA) has seen tremendous growth.
 In 2020 alone, the volume of ACH payments processed reached 26.8 billion transactions, totaling $61.9 trillion in value.

 One of the most common examples of ACH payments is a direct deposit program through your employer.
 Instead of receiving a paper paycheck, your employer transfers the funds directly into your own bank account.
-But ACH payments aren’t limited to employers and employees — businesses can take advantage of the seven benefits of ACH payments too.
+But ACH payments aren’t limited to employers and employees — B2B ACH payments can also take advantage of the seven benefits too.

 Seven benefits of ACH payments